Cognitive Behavioural Therapy in London (CBT)

 - How your actions affect your thoughts and feelings.

-Our Cognitive Behavioural Therapists in London can help you to make sense of overwhelming problems by breaking them down into smaller parts.
+Cognitive Behavioural Therapists can help you to make sense of overwhelming problems by breaking them down into smaller parts.
 This makes it easier to see how they are connected and how they affect you.
 For example, your thoughts about a problem can affect how you feel physically and emotionally, and consequently how you act upon it.

 What does CBT look like in practice?